Table of Contents Search for printer HOME

 Simple models

 Looking to times long past, scientists recognized that massive ice sheets had once covered a good part of the Northern Hemisphere.
 The Ice Age was tens of thousands of years in the past, however, and it had been an aberration.
-During most of the geological record, the Earth had been bathed in uniform warmth — such was the fixed opinion of geologists.
+During most of the geological record, geologists confidently declared, the Earth had been bathed in uniform warmth.
 As one meteorologist complained as late as 1991, geology textbooks just copied down from their predecessors the venerable tradition that the age of the dinosaurs (and nearly all other past ages) had enjoyed an "equable climate."(2) The glacial epoch itself seemed to have been a relatively stable condition that lasted millions of years.
 It was a surprise when evidence turned up during the 19th century that the recent glacial epoch had been made up of several cycles of advance and retreat of ice sheets — not a uniform Ice Age but a series of ice ages.

 Some geologists denied the whole idea, arguing that every glaciation had been regional, a mere local variation while "the mean climate of the world has been fairly constant."(3) But most accepted the evidence that the Earth's northern latitudes, at least, had repeatedly cooled and warmed as a whole.
-The global climate could change rapidly — that is, over the course of only a few tens of thousands of years.
+The global climate could change rapidly — that is, over the course of only a few tens of thousands of years, shockingly swift in geological terms.
 Probably the ice could come again.
 That gave no cause to worry, for it surely lay many thousands of years in the future.

 <=Climate cycles